 This screenshot shows how all details look when everything is OK:

-Northern America: 1900 MHz is the most common frequency for 3G, which is unsupported for the current version of GX GSM.
+USA, Mexico, Canada and most of South America: 1900 MHz is the most common frequency for 3G, which is unsupported for the current version of GX GSM.
+But a second model is coming in 2020, see above.

 Australia: The 900MHz 3G frequency in remote areas is typically provided by Optus.
 Telstra's rural 3G network operates at 850MHz which is not supported with the current version of GX GSM.
 Both Telstra and Optus operate 2100Mhz networks in urban areas, and are supported.